BaselTurkman/Personal_Blog_Page/README.md

 Overview
 The Personal Blog Page is a static website that serves as a personal blog.
 It includes a homepage, blog posts, and an about section.
 The design is clean and minimalist, focusing on readability and user experience.

-Features.
+Features:

-Responsive design for optimal viewing on different devices Simple and intuitive navigation
+Responsive design for optimal viewing on different devices.

+Simple and intuitive navigation.

-A clean layout that highlights content
+A clean layout that highlights content.

-Basic styling using CSS
+Basic styling using CSS.

-Technologies Used
+Technologies Used:
-HTML
-CSS
+HTML.
+CSS.